Metabolism Profile

 Why is this test important?

-A healthy metabolism is essential for energy, weight control, and cardiovascular health.
-Many metabolic disorders such as diabetes or lipid metabolism disorders remain unnoticed for a long time.
-With the metabolism test, you can monitor important values early and take targeted countermeasures.
+A healthy metabolism is crucial for energy, weight control, and stable cardiovascular health.
+Many metabolic disorders such as diabetes or lipid metabolism disorders develop gradually and remain unnoticed for a long time.
+With the metabolic profile, you can monitor the key values early and take targeted countermeasures in a timely manner.

 When should I take this test?